Karthikzee/SportPerson/README.md

 pip3 install -r requirements.txt
 ```

-4. After install you can launch a local server using
+4. After installation of required dependencies you can launch a local server using
 ``` python
 python manage.py runserver
 ```